Updated: December 29, 2025

 Look Into Company Reputations and Coverage Options

-Prioritize feedback from other daycare and preschool operators when assessing insurance companies.
-Read reviews on Google Business, Better Business Bureau, and childcare industry forums where providers discuss their claims experiences.
-Verify that each insurer offers coverage tailored to childcare operations, including playground liability, child injury protection, and professional liability for supervision-related claims, before investing time in the quote process.
+Start with feedback from other daycare and preschool owners.
+Read reviews on Google Business, Better Business Bureau, and childcare forums where providers share their claims experiences.
+Make sure each insurer offers daycare-specific coverage (playground liability, child injury protection, supervision-related professional liability) before spending time on quotes.

 4. 4